-The paper will be submitted on October 30, 2018.
-Comments will be provided prior to the oral presentation so that students can incorporate comments in their presentation.
-An improved version of the project can be resubmitted on November 29, 2018 for regrading.
+The soft deadline to submit your paper is 1 week prior to your scheduled oral presentation.
+Should you choose to submit your full paper then, comments will be provided prior to the oral presentation so that they can be incorporated to your presentation and final submission.
+An improved version of the project can be resubmitted on November 28, 2019 hard deadline for regrading.
 Papers will be reassessed for improvements based on feedback received.